wcko87/beatoraja-english-guide/Hotkeys.md

 - **7 KEY**: Start chosen replay.

     In the decide screen after starting a replay,
     - Hold KEY 2 to play the song on the same random instead of watching the replay.
-Does not save scores.
     - Hold KEY 3 to play the song on the same options instead of watching the replay.
 Does not save scores.
     - Hold KEY 5 to play the song on the same hi-speed settings instead of watching the replay.
 Does not save scores.
     - Hold KEY 6 to watch the replay, but on 1 gauge higher than what's used in the replay.